 EarthDance is a teaching farm, sharing the craft and science of organic farming with people from all walks of life.
 Our 14-acre historic farm provides a model of sustainable food production.
 Through our Organic Farm School programs, EarthDance cultivates food leaders alongside abundant fresh produce.

-EarthDance sustainably grows food, farmers, and community, one small farm at a time, through hands-on education and delicious experiences.
+EarthDance grows food, farmers, and community through hands-on education and delicious experiences.

 EarthDance, located in Ferguson, Missouri, operates on the oldest organic farm west of the Mississippi.
 This historic property, now nestled in the path of St. Louis Lambert Airport, has been a seat of organic food production since 1883—before the Wright brothers invented human flight.
 The farm spanned 200 acres at its founding and was farmed by three generations of the Mueller Family who committed to growing without chemicals long before the word organic became trendy.
 In the 1950s, Al and Caroline Mueller became advocates for this natural way of farming which included using a team of mules to work the land, releasing ladybugs to eat the pests attacking his veggies, and growing food for taste, not shelf life.
 Sixty years of Al’s care for the land has built the farm’s perfect crumbly, black topsoil.